nirbhayph/spothole.authority/README.md

   * This screen presents the authority to manage all active users in their zone through a filterable data table.
   * The data table contains options to filter, search, sort, select columns.
   * They can view their basic profile details.
-  * They can update thier status to either blocked or allowed based on their activity too.
+  * They can update their status to either blocked or allowed based on their activity too.
   * Users are sent out email notifications regarding updates in their status everytime an authority makes a change.

 #### 4. Profile